AztecProtocol/aztec-packages/circuits/cpp/barretenberg/spec/protogalaxy.md

         // Coefficients of K
         std::vector<FF> combiner_quotient_coeffs;

+        // add proving key

     }

     template <FoldingFlavor Flavor> class FoldingProver {
         using ProvingKey = typename Flavor::ProvingKey;
         // The FoldingProof goes to the FoldingVerifier and the ProvingKey will be used to construct the next
         // FoldingComposer
+        // NO PAIRS, just one FoldingProof
         std::pair<FoldingProof, ProvingKey> construct_folding_proof() {
         }